 Dave and I have visited nearly every Niagara Attraction.
-We've been visiting Niagara Falls year after year since 1996 and it's our “go-to” getaway destination outside Toronto.
+We’ve been visiting Niagara Falls year after year since 1996 and it’s our “go-to” getaway destination outside Toronto and one of the top places to visit in Ontario.

 Niagara Falls Adventure Pass

 Niagara Falls has set up an excellent set of passes.
 Through Niagara Parks you can book the Niagara Falls Adventure Pass.
 It gives you entry to Journey Behind the Falls, Niagara’s Fury, and the Butterfly Conservatory.

 When you purchase an attractions pass, it gives you access to the WEGO people mover that takes you to all the major attractions.